Johnnykoch02/Arduino-ObjectDetection/README.md

 Future Updates:

-    - Fix Servo, by implementing a custom Servo Library *NOTE the current servo library should work, so you can try to get it to work by uncommenting it.
+    - Fix Servo by implementing a custom Servo Library *** PLEASE NOTE the Arduino servo library did not work, but you can try to get it to work by uncommenting the code for that section.
 It is meant to control a servo neck which harbor the distance sensor and two motion IR sensors.
+The logic for a servo neck design is sound, although you may have to play around with the increment value for the servo angle.